 Generally, sizes you see on the internet are sizes of the implant used, not the overall breast size.

 The surgeon can look at photos you like to understand what you are aiming for, but unless there are measurements with the photos, no surgeon can tell the size of the implant or breast from the image.

 If you have size 6 feet, you can get into a size 5.5, 6 and 6.5 shoe.
 You cannot pick any size shoe as it has to fit your foot.
 And so it goes that you cannot fit any size implant.
 It has to fit on your body and fill out your breast.

 It is a similar case for the style of the implant.
 Just as shoes come in different styles (flats, high heels or stilettos), implants also come in different profiles or styles including moderate, high and extra high.
 Profile means how far the implant comes off the chest (not how high the implant sits up on the chest).
 Your implant is a circle, so it is as wide as it is high.

 In your pre-op consultation, instead of asking for a size/cc’s, try to define the look that you are going for and let the surgeon work the number out.

-READ the Second Part of this Blog: Can I Have a 400cc High Profile (Part 2)
+Read more on this series.
+Check out our next instalment, here: Breast Augmentation: Can I Have a 400cc High Profile (Part 2)

 Once again, thank you very much for reading our blog.
 If you have questions, feel free to fill up the form at the bottom to drop us an email.
 One of our staff will respond to you shortly.